 Doctors might suggest physical or occupational therapy.
 Physical therapists can teach you exercises to improve your muscle strength, control and coordination.

 Occupational therapists can help you adapt to living with essential tremor.
 Therapists might suggest adaptive devices to reduce the effect of tremors on your daily activities, including:

 - Wider, heavier writing tools, such as wide-grip pens

-In deep brain stimulation, doctors insert a long, thin electrical probe into the portion of your brain that causes your tremors (thalamus).
+Deep brain stimulation.
+This is the most common type of surgery for essential tremor.
+It's generally the preferred procedure in medical centers with significant experience in performing this surgery.
+Doctors insert a long, thin electrical probe into the portion of your brain that causes your tremors (thalamus).
 A wire from the probe runs under your skin to a pacemaker-like device (neurostimulator) implanted in your chest.
 This device transmits painless electrical pulses to interrupt signals from your thalamus that may be causing your tremors.

-Side effects of surgery can include equipment malfunction; problems with motor control, speech or balance; headaches; and weakness.
+Side effects of deep brain stimulation can include equipment malfunction; problems with motor control, speech or balance; headaches; and weakness.
 Side effects often go away after some time or adjustment of the device.

 Preparing for an appointment

 You'll likely start by seeing your primary care provider.
 Or you might be referred immediately to a doctor trained in brain and nervous system conditions (neurologist).

 Here's some information to help you get ready for your appointment.